History of Yorkshire: Middle Ages

 In 1066, after the death of King Edward the Confessor, Yorkshire became the stage for two major battles that would help decide who would succeed to the throne.
-Harold Godwinson was declared King by the English but this was disputed by Harold Hardrada King of Norway and William Duke of Normandy.
-In the late summer of 1066 Harold Hardrada, accompanied by Tostig Godwinson, took a large Norwegian fleet and army up the Humber towards York.
+Harold Godwinson was declared King by the English but this was disputed by Harald Hardrada King of Norway and William Duke of Normandy.
+In the late summer of 1066 Harald Hardrada, accompanied by Tostig Godwinson, took a large Norwegian fleet and army up the Humber towards York.
 They were met by the army of the northern earls Edwin of Mercia and Morcar of Northumbria who they defeated at the Battle of Fulford.
-Harold Hardrada occupied York and the Norwegian Army encamped at Stamford Bridge.
+Harald Hardrada occupied York and the Norwegian Army encamped at Stamford Bridge.
 Harold Godwinson had to travel from London gathering his army as he went to face the invasion.
-Within five days, on 25 September 1066, Harold Godwinson had reached Stamford Bridge and defeated the Norwegian Army in a battle in which both Harold Hardrada and Tostig Godwinson were killed.
+Within five days, on 25 September 1066, Harold Godwinson had reached Stamford Bridge and defeated the Norwegian Army in a battle in which both Harald Hardrada and Tostig Godwinson were killed.
 The battle at Stamford Bridge can be seen as one of the pivotal battles in English history, it was the last time a Scandinavian army was able to seriously threaten England.
 On 28 September William Duke of Normandy landed on the south coast of England forcing Harold Godwinson to rush south from Yorkshire with his army.
 They met at the Battle of Hastings where the English army was defeated and Harold Godwinson killed, allowing William to become King of England.